Heading into the Magical Coastal Towns

 This magical passageway is actually an unexpected result after the train tunnel connecting the five towns to the rest of Italy was built.
 Using the trails and depositories that were created to hold the material for the railway, the locals created a path which substituted a difficult mule trail.
 The name “the road of love” pretty much speaks for itself. ;-)

 Here's the bad news: the trail is unfortunately closed.
-A section of the cliff right above the trail is loose and a landslide is possible at any moment.
-In order to avoid any risk of injuries, the park has decided to maintain it closed indefinitely.
+A section of the cliff right above the trail is loose and dangerous!
+The re-opening is expected for 2021. (updated April 4, 2018)

 Isolated beauty... no more!

 The first of the five towns to be reached from La Spezia will leave you yearning to see the others, each with its own particular quirk and history.